 As of July 2017, I am an Assistant Professor of Economics at the University of California, Davis.
 I am also a Faculty Affiliate of the UC Davis Center for Poverty Research.

-I teach a PhD course on labor demand (ECN 250A) as well as an undergraduate course on intermediate microeconomics (ECN 100B).
+At Davis, I teach a second-year PhD course on labor demand (ECN 250A) as well as an undergraduate course on intermediate microeconomics (ECN 100B).